-The following amounts may not be included in the subtraction for medical care insurance:
+Ine following amounts may not be included in the subtraction for medical care insurance:

-- Medical care insurance premiums paid by an employer, including amounts paid by you through payroll deductions, unless the premiums are included as wages in box 1 of your Form W-2 - The amount of employer-provided medical care insurance that is identified on your Form W-2 in Box 12 with Code DD - Medical care insurance premiums that are deducted pre-tax
+- Medical care insurance premiums paid by an employer, including amounts paid by you through payroll deductions, unless the premiums are included as wages in box 1 of your Form W-2 - Medical care insurance premiums paid with distributions from a health savings account if the distribution was not previously included in federal adjusted gross income.
+Distributions not previously included in federal adjusted gross income include pre-tax contributions to a health savings account. - The amount of employer-provided medical care insurance that is identified on your Form W-2 in Box 12 with Code DD - · Medical care insurance premiums that are deducted pre-tax

-CAUTION If you participate in your employer's fringe benefit cafeteria plan and agree to a voluntary salary reduction in return for a medical care insurance benefit, you may not consider the amount of your salary reduction an amount you paid for medical care insurance.
+Caution: If you participate in your employer's fringe benefit cafeteria plan and agree to a voluntary salary reduction in return for a medical care insurance benefit, you may not consider the amount of your salary reduction an amount you paid for medical care insurance.
 You cannot subtract premiums paid with money that has not been included in your gross income.
 These programs may be known as flexible spending accounts, employee reimbursement accounts, etc. Some employers may identify these amounts on your pay stubs as Internal Revenue Code sec.
 125 or as a pre-tax deduction.